AllByteNoBark/AllByteNoBark.github.io/README.md

 ## Built With

-  - JavaScript and CSS only.
+  - JavaScript, HTML and CSS only.

 ## Author